BoBch27/firevault_go/README.md

 )
 ```

-You can then chain the tag like a normal one.
+You can then chain the rule like a normal one.

 ```go
 type User struct {